szabinaf/BPM2OWL/README.md

 # BPM2OWL
-A Java converter from BPNM to OWL
+A Java application that converters a BPNM file to OWL format.